 Egg Parantha or Bengali Dimer Porota is an Indian flatbread which envelopes a beaten egg.
 It is fried till crispy and flaky on the inside while the egg gets cooked on the inside thus making a perfectly stuffed parantha with a beaten egg inside.
 This might sound complex and tricky, but once you read my instructions for this recipe, you will be making these anda paranthas or egg paranthas every other day.

 We know it by various names like Anda, Dim, Eedu, Ovo, Mutta.
 However different the names are, the love shared for this ingredient is pretty much the same throughout the breadth of this planet.
-This Dimer Porota recipe is my personal favorite and absolutely mood-lifter in my house.
+This Dimer Porota recipe is my personal favourite and absolutely mood-lifter in my house.

 As a hardcore non-vegetarian lover, I find myself giving in to the temptation of having eggs in some way or another every day.
 While boiled eggs or a sunny side up ends up on my breakfast plate, lunches are often about rice served with egg curry aka dimer dalna.
 For dinners, this dimer porota recipe is a wonderful meal idea!
-It is quick, needs handful of ingredients and can be made easily within an hour.
+It is quick, needs a handful of ingredients and can be made easily within an hour.

 Egg Recipe For Those In Hurry

 I am not kidding at all when I tell you this that it literally requires 5 ingredients to put together a wonderful egg recipe.
 Often when I reach back home at the end of the day, the very thought of dinner idea bogs me down.
 The need of the hour is always something quick, simple and nutritious.
 I completely avoid going for those recipes which require elaborate preparation and longer duration for cooking.